Jwhiteh28/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/1d5nq2l.png" width="600" alt="AD"/>
 <img src="https://i.imgur.com/8yDwdOD.png" width="600" alt="AD"/>
 <br/>
-In the DC vm, here is how to check if a computer is on the domacin.
+In the DC vm, here is how to check if a computer is on the domain.
 First I checked on the DHCP.
 Go to Server Manager > Tools > DHCP > drop down domain, IPv4, Scope > go to Address Leases and you can see that CLIENT computer.
 <img src="https://i.imgur.com/UNSi8oe.png" width="600" alt="AD"/>
 <br/>
 Let's check Active Directory Users and Computers.
 Click start > Windows Adiminstrative Tools > Active Directory Users and Computers > drop down domain and go to Computers.
 Computers will have a list of computers that are connected to the domain.